ashokreddy1613/Interview/AWS.md

 43. I'm an admin but I don't have access to the S3 bucket ?
-“Even as an admin, S3 access can be blocked by bucket policies, encryption settings, and Block Public Access.
-I’d review the bucket policy, check for explicit denies or conditions, use the IAM Policy Simulator, and verify if any KMS key policies or VPC/IP conditions are restricting access.”
+"Even as an admin, S3 access can be blocked by bucket policies, encryption settings, and Block Public Access.
+I'd review the bucket policy, check for explicit denies or conditions, use the IAM Policy Simulator, and verify if any KMS key policies or VPC/IP conditions are restricting access."

 44. What are the top 5 infra attacks, and how do you mitigate them?- notAnswered